-Some of the frequent questions I get everyday.
-I hope you find answers here.
+Some of the frequent questions I get every day.
+I hope you find answers here:

 What do you do for a living?

-I have a regular office desk job and work usually 5 days a week.
+I have a regular office desk job and usually work 5 days a week.
 I travel during my weekends and on my holidays.

 How can you travel so much?

-I enjoy flying and traveling a lot that I spent all of my vacation time out of my home traveling somewhere.
+I enjoy flying and traveling a lot that I have spent all of my vacation time out of my home traveling somewhere.
 I do a lot of weekend trips on top of that.
 Every year, I fly around 200,000 miles.
 I am constantly writing reviews and sharing my pictures and videos on every trip I make.

 Do you pay for your travel?